In a separate article, we provide a comprehensive overview of WordPress Themes.

 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily browse hundreds of WordPress themes and narrow your search with theme categories by selecting the site’s dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily go through all of their themes for WordPress and narrow your search with theme categories (e.g. Magazine or Photography themes and theme frameworks, etc.) by selecting the dropdown “WordPress Themes” menu …

-Visit the site to find quality premium WP themes in the Mojo directory here:
+Visit the site to find great premium WP themes in the Mojo marketplace here:

-Now that we have looked at WordPress theme marketplaces, let’s turn our attention to commercial theme design houses.
+Now that we have looked at WordPress theme aggregators, let’s take a look at commercial WordPress theme shops.

 SoloStream